mitchgavan/static-contentful/src/posts/first-post.md

 ---

 An interesting post about how it's going to be different this time around.
 I'm going to write a lot more nowadays and use this blog to improve my writing.

+That's pretty much it for now, stay tuned man.